ankane/production_rails/Scaling.md

 Assign different teams as owners for different parts of the code for things like triaging errors. **Do not** to discourge other teams from working in that part of the code.
 [Ownership](https://github.com/ankane/ownership) can help with this.

-Do not introduce new technology until you’ve maxed out your existing stack.
+Max out your existing technologies before introducing new ones.
 Even if your current technology isn’t the perfect fit for the job, there’s a huge cost associated with learning and operating something new.

 ## Database